Connects this RaftController to the Raft cluster. Users of this

 proposed input has been applied if it ever gets applied.
 Is of type

-.
-Is rejected if this RaftController
+RaftData.
+Is rejected if this RaftController is stopped or

 disconnected before it could make sure that the input was committed.
 The